PhRMA Statement on Tennessee Medicaid Demonstration

 Under the Medicaid Drug Rebate program, the Secretary of Health and Human Services and approximately 600 pharmaceutical manufacturers have contractually agreed for states to cover most FDA-approved covered outpatient medicines, and in exchange participating states get statutory manufacturer rebates.
 In 2019, manufacturers provided $35.9 billion in rebates nationwide, which are shared by the federal government and states, to the Medicaid program alone.
 Manufacturers rebated $683 million back to Tennessee and the federal government in 2019.
 States already have significant flexibility under the statute to manage drug spending.
 Current law already provides states with authority to create preferred drug lists, and even formularies, as well as use other statutory utilization management tools to manage drug spending.
 Limiting access to medicines in Medicaid is also proven to increase costs in other health care services that are a far greater strain on state budgets than prescription medicines, which make up just 4.1% of total Medicaid spending in Tennessee.

 The Pharmaceutical Research and Manufacturers of America (PhRMA) represents the country’s leading innovative biopharmaceutical research companies, which are devoted to discovering and developing medicines that enable patients to live longer, healthier and more productive lives.
-Since 2000, PhRMA member companies have invested nearly $1 trillion in the search for new treatments and cures, including an estimated $83 billion in 2019 alone.
+Since 2000, PhRMA member companies have invested more than $1 trillion in the search for new treatments and cures, including an estimated $91.1 billion in 2020 alone.